 A criminal justice career offers the opportunity to help others as well as opportunities for advancement.
-Below is an overview of some of the most popular entry-level career opportunities for criminal justice professionals and the skills required for each.
+Below is an overview of some of the most popular entry-level opportunities for criminal justice professionals and the skills required for each.

 RETAIL LOSS PREVENTION